gabriel-roque/reactnest-boilerplate/README.md

 🇺🇸

 The use of PM2 is only used in **production configurations**.
-PM2 is an advanced manager for nodejs processes.
+PM2 is an advanced manager for NodeJS processes.
 You can learn more about PM2 and its features <a href="https://pm2.keymetrics.io/" target="_blank">here</a> The PM2 configuration file can be found at `api/ecosystem.config.js`

 🇧🇷

 O uso do PM2 é somente utilizado em **configurações para produção**.
-O PM2 é um gerenciador avançado para processos nodejs.
+O PM2 é um gerenciador avançado para processos NodeJS.
 Você pode saber mais sobre o PM2 e suas funcionalidades <a href="https://pm2.keymetrics.io/" target="_blank">aqui</a>.
 O arquivo de configuração do PM2 se encontra em `api/ecosystem.config.js`

 **ecosystem.config.js**